Stanton, Judge lead Yanks past Red Sox 3-2 for 16-1 stretch

 TRAINER'S ROOM

-Yankees: 1B Greg Bird, recovering from March 27 surgery to repair a broken spur on the outside of his right ankle, played in an extended spring training game in Florida for the second consecutive day.
-It shouldn't be long before he's sent to Class A Tampa or Triple-A Scranton/Wilkes-Barre for a rehab assignment, manager Aaron Boone said. ...
+Yankees: 1B Greg Bird, recovering from March 27 surgery to repair a broken spur on the outside of his right ankle, went 2 for 4 with a home run during an extended spring training game in Florida and played five innings at first base.
+It shouldn't be long before he's sent to Class A Tampa or Triple-A Scranton/Wilkes-Barre for a rehab assignment, Boone said. ...
 OF Jacoby Ellsbury, sidelined all season by oblique, foot and hip injuries, is doing baseball activities in Florida and is "fairly healthy" besides feeling under the weather, Boone said.

 UP NEXT